Hua-Zhou/ConstrainedLasso.jl/README.md

 The original method paper on the constrained lasso is

-*G.M.
-James, C. Paulson and P. Rusmevichientong.
-(2013) Penalized and constrained regression. <http://www-bcf.usc.edu/~gareth/research/PAC.pdf>*
+*James, G. M., Paulson, C. and Rusmevichientong, P. (2013).
+"Penalized and constrained regression," mimeo, Marshall School of Business, University of Southern California. <http://www-bcf.usc.edu/~gareth/research/PAC.pdf>*

 If you use **ConstrainedLasso** package in your research, please cite the following paper on the algorithms:

-*B.R.
-Gaines, H. Zhou.
-(2016) Algorithms for Fitting the Constrained Lasso. <https://arxiv.org/abs/1611.01511>*
+*Gaines, B., Kim, J. and Zhou, H. (2018).
+“Algorithms for Fitting the Constrained Lasso,” under revision.*

 [docs-latest-img]: https://img.shields.io/badge/docs-latest-blue.svg